pemywei/MSC-NMT/README.md

-Code will be publicly avaliable at soon.
+Code will be publicly available at soon.